thorn-lab/coronavirus_structural_task_force/pdb/3c_like_proteinase/SARS-CoV/2hob/README.md

 ## Basefolder

-2hob.pdb and 2hob.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+2hob.pdb and 2hob.cif - the coordinates of the threedimensional molecular model

-2hob-sf.cif - contains deposited diffraction data for this PDB entry, if the structure has been solved with X-ray or neutron crystallography.
+2hob-sf.cif - deposited diffraction data for this PDB entry

-2hob.mtz - contains structure factors after automatic refinement of molecular model against the diffraction data.
+2hob.mtz - structure factors after automatic refinement of molecular model against the diffraction data.

 ## Subfolders